Baradari (building)

 Because of their outstanding acoustic features, these buildings were particularly well-suited for mujra dance or courtesan dance performances by the noble courtesans.
 They were also well-suited for live performances and private concerts by various musicians and poets in front of the ruling kings of the time.
 They were also valued for their fresh air during hot summers of India.
 Bara in Urdu/Hindi means Twelve and the word Dar means 'door'.

-Baradaris
+Notable examples

-Some of the historic baradaris are Lucknow Baradari, Taramati Baradari, Hazuri Bagh Baradari, Baradari at Daulatabad Fort near Aurangabad, Maharashtra, Goshamal Baradari, Baradari at Palace of Man Singh I at Amber Fort Jaipur, etc.
+Some of the historic baradaris include Taramati Baradari, Hazuri Bagh Baradari, Wazir Khan Baradari, Goshamal Baradari, Lucknow Baradari, Baradari at Daulatabad Fort, and Baradari at Palace of Man Singh I at Amber Fort, among others.